Uthiyur: Demographics

 This region had a population of 3500 people according to 2011 Census of India.
 In 2011, literacy rate of Uthiyur village was 68.63% compared to 80.09% of Tamil Nadu.
 In Uthiyur Male literacy stands at 78.20% while female literacy rate was 59.15%.
 Average Sex Ratio of Uthiyur village is 1006 which is higher than Tamil Nadu state average of 996.
 Child Sex Ratio for the Uthiyur as per census is 969, higher than Tamil Nadu average of 943.

 Hinduism is the predominant religion in this region.
-Tamil is the official language of the panchayat town along with English.
+Tamil is the official language of the grama panchayat along with English.
 The dialect of Tamil spoken here is Kongu Tamil.
-Malayalam and Hindi are minority languages spoken among migrant labours and tourists.

 Politics

 This small town belongs to Kangayam state assembly constituency and Erode Lok Sabha constituency.

 Economy

 Agriculture, Pastoral farming, Business is predominant economy here.
 It is small economic hub with presence of many Manufacturing, Mining, Textile, Coir, Jute, Dairy industries, Electric power stations and many other units around this region providing jobs for people in this region as well attract North Indians labours.
 The town also houses Hatsun Agro Plant in Kundadam road.

 Hatsun Agro plant is working in land belonging to Velayudha samy temple.

 There is an ATM and Canara Bank functioning in Uthiyur.